kartikey/android-geo-paint/README.md

 ### Objectives
-By completing this challenge you will practice and master the following skills:
+By completing this assignment you will practice and master the following skills:
 * Accessing location sensors (e.g., GPS) found on mobile devices
 * Integrating Google Play Services and displaying interactive maps
 * Handling run-time permission requests